CreativeIT/material-angular-dashboard/README.md

 Project uses [d3](https://d3js.org/) and [nvd3](http://nvd3.org/) to build charts and chart components.

+# Quick start
+Do you want to start quickly and don't need all the pages and modules?
+You can checkout to empty [starter-kit branch](https://github.com/CreativeIT/material-angular-dashboard/tree/starter-kit) and get to work!

 # Hire us

 We are ready to become a strong development partner and bring competitive advantage to your business.
 Visit our site [creativeit.io](http://creativeit.io/) or drop us a line <hello@creativeit.io>.
 We will be happy to help you!